'I am personally sticking with SVB.' Prominent tech figures pledge support for bank - Local News 8

 “As venture capitalists and customers of SVB, we are recommending our portfolio companies to keep or return 50% of their total capital with SVB,” read a joint statement this week from a coalition of major VC firms that included Lightspeed Venture Partners, Mayfield Fund, and Upfront Ventures.
 “We believe SVB is now one of the safest and most secure banks in the country.”

-The public show of support came in the wake of the bank’s sudden collapse on Friday, a heart-pounding weekend for startup executives unsure if they’d be able to make payroll, and then the federal government’s announcement Sunday that it would step in to guarantee that all depositors will be made whole.
+The public show of support follows the bank’s sudden collapse on Friday, a heart-pounding weekend for startup executives unsure if they’d be able to make payroll, and then the federal government’s announcement Sunday that it would step in to guarantee that all depositors will be made whole.
 It also comes after the regional bank’s saga sent shockwaves across global financial markets.

 Villi Iltchev, a partner at Two Sigma Ventures tweeted Tuesday that he’d spoken with an executive who planned to move his money back to the bank because “it is now the safest bank in the U.S.” Iltchev added: “I am personally sticking with SVB as my primary bank where I receive my direct deposit.”